At least Facebook’s unfair Instant Articles now let sites show more ads

 Here’s the list of initiatives the Journalism Project promised:

-- Story packages that bundle multiple articles together
+- Story packages that bundle multiple articles

 - Investments in local news